 Summarizing, we can say that any decrease in air pressure, any increase in altitude or in air temperature should be compensated for by a decrease in the jet sizes.

-1-2 mm of free play in throttle cables and 2-4 mm of free play on the choke cables.
-The choke cables are set for SOME free play, chokes horizontal....which is OFF.
-Try to have those cable amounts the same, by eyeball and feel.
+The initial adjustment will be: needle on 3rd notch from top; mixture screw 1-1/2 turns out from lightly seated; idle speed screw at 1 turn inwards from point the slide just starts to lift; 1-2 mm of free play in throttle cables; 2-4 mm of free play on the choke cables.
+The choke cables are set for some free play, chokes horizontal ....which is off.
+Try to have the cable amounts the same, by eyeball and feel.

-When overhauling or otherwise working on the Dell'Orto carburetor, it is not uncommon to have problems with the accelerator pump.
+When overhauling or otherwise working on the Dell'Orto carburetor, it is common to have problems with the accelerator pump.
 Some hints: